-Make sure you have some money put away for a rainy day.
+Make sure you have some money put by for a rainy day.

-We recommend that you have three months of essential outgoings available in an instant-access savings account.
+We recommend that you have three months' worth of essential outgoings available in an instant-access savings account.
 So, if you spend £1,000 a month on mortgage or rent, food, heating bills and other things you can't live without, you should aim for £3,000 in emergency savings.

-This will provide you with a financial cushion if you face an expensive emergency in your home such as a boiler breaking down, and have some cash to tide you over should you face a drop in income.
+This will give you a financial cushion if you face an expensive emergency in your home, such as a boiler breaking down.
+It also means you'll have some cash to tide you over if you face a drop in income.